 Other interesting developments at Stuttgart that has caught our eye is that the next-gen 2025 Porsche Cayenne will reportedly be all-electric, and that Porsche could be planning a three-row flagship SUV with PHEV.

 While the Cayenne was Porsche’s best-selling car globally in 2021 (for the first three quarters), the SUV is losing popularity in the U.S. market.
 In 2021, while the Macan’s sales spiked from 18,631 to 24,716 units, the Cayenne declined from 18,092 units in 2020 to 17,299 units, in a year where automakers struggled with sourcing enough semiconductor chips.
 The facelift with the upgraded interior will likely boost numbers this year, although Macan may continue as the best-selling Porsche stateside.

 What is the 2022 Porsche Cayenne release date?

-The improved Cayenne will likely go on sale in Europe & U.S. next year.
+The improved Cayenne should go on sale in Europe & U.S. by mid-year.

 What will be the 2022 Porsche Cayenne PHEV price?

 When it comes available, the base Cayenne PHEV could set customers back by around $83,000 in the United States.